sjlu/dotfiles/README.md

         git clone https://github.com/sjlu/dotfiles.git .dotfiles

 2. If you're using a Mac, install the fonts, then install the Terminal theme (remember to default it).
+Alternatively, you can use "Menlo" font on Mac if you're uncomfortable with installing these fonts.
+Note that you do so after when you install the `IR_Black.terminal` file.

         open .dotfiles/fonts/*.ttf
         open .dotfiles/IR_Black.terminal